Cryxtalix/libaocparser_rs/README.md

 ```

 ## Usage
-Use `AocParser::new` to add input file.
+Use `AocParser::new` to add input file and separator.

 `AocParser::slice_as_type` to convert specific lines into a particular type.
 Type must implement `std::str::FromStr`.